WycliffeAssociates/Tech-Advance-Training/docs/intro.rst

    2. What is the "best" way to contact us?

    3. What can you do if text messaging works better than email for you?

+   4. How can you stay informed of regular changes?